 National Institute of Standards and Technology (NIST) maintains the National Vulnerability Database (NVD) that keeps the developer's community on the same page regarding the state of security in various applications.
 The database includes all reported exploits found across multiple software applications.
 As such, it is a community's way of keeping threats under control.
 NVD is an excellent source of information.

-It is important to note that among the people who like to surf it are hackers.
+It is important to note that among the people who like to surf it is hackers.
 They tend to take note of the exploits, especially those that are yet to be fixed by the project development.

 The most prominent example of taking advantage of an open-source exploit is the 2017 Equifax hack.
 The hackers found out that the system was using a version of the Apache Struts framework with several reported and unfixed exploits.
 This discovery led to one of the most significant reported data breaches.